jhrcook/academic-kickstart/content/post/find-intersection-of-histograms-R/index.md

 #> 10  1.67 gamma_dist
 #> # … with 599,990 more rows
 ```
 I used 'ggplot2' to plot the densities of the two data sets.
 The gamma distribution is in red and the normal distribution is in blue.
-I broke the creation of the plot into two steps: the essential step to create the density curves, and the styling step to make it look nice.
+I broke the creation of the plot into two steps: the essential step to create the density curves, and the styling step to make the plot look nice.
 Of course, these could be combined into a single long ggplot statement.

 ```r
 library(ggplot2)